 You need the following documents to issue an Indian newborn’s passport in KSA.

-- Fill out a request form for the registration of birth of a child abroad under section 4(1) of the Citizenship Act of India.
+- A filled out a request form for the registration of birth of a child abroad under section 4(1) of the Citizenship Act of India.
 You can find the form at this link (Form) or on the website.
 The parents must print and sign this form.
 The parents should also affix the newborn’s thumb impression in the signature box. (left thumb for a male child & right thumb for a female child)